Excoriate/terraform-aws-codeartifact/docs/terraform-styleguide/terraform-styleguide-terratest.md

 There are two types of tests based on **their scope**:

 1. **Unit Tests**: These tests are used to test the module's configuration and individual features.
-They are always located in the `tests/[module-name]/unit` directory.
+They are always located in the `tests/[module-name]/unit` directory, and always use the terraform configuration in the `tests/modules/[module-name]/target/[use-case-name]/main.tf` file.
-2. **Integration Tests**: These tests are used to test the module's features and example implementations by applying the resources and testing against the provider's API (AWS, GCP, etc.).
-They are always located in the `tests/[module-name]/integration` directory and must have the `integration` build tag.
+2. **Examples(s) Tests**: These tests are meant to test the example(s) implementation of the module.
+They are always located in the `tests/[module-name]/examples` directory, and always use the terraform configuration in the `tests/modules/[module-name]/examples/[example-name]` to execute the terratest tests.

-There are two types of tests based on **their purpose**:
+### Rule: Build Tags

+- `readonly`: These tests are used to test the module's configuration and individual features without applying the resources (without the terraform apply, or destroy).
+- `integration`: These tests runs the whole lifecycle of terraform: init, apply and before destroy, they validate the resources against the provider's API (AWS, GCP, etc.).
+They always require provider's credentials (E.g.: AWS, GCP, etc.)
-1. **Read Only**: These tests are used to test the module's configuration and individual features without applying the resources.
-They are mostly found in the `tests/[module-name]/unit` directory, but there may be cases where they are in the `tests/[module-name]/integration` directory as well.
-They must have the `readonly` build tag.
+- `unit`: These tests are used to test the module's configuration and individual features without applying the resources (without the terraform apply, or destroy).
-2. **e2e**: These tests are used to test the module's features and example implementations by applying the resources and testing against the provider's API (AWS, GCP, etc.).
-They are primarily located in the `tests/[module-name]/integration` directory and must have the `integration` build tag.
+- `examples`: These tests are used to test the example(s) implementation of the module.
+They are always located in the `tests/[module-name]/examples` directory, and always use the terraform configuration in the `tests/modules/[module-name]/examples/[example-name]` to execute the terratest tests.

-- ALWAYS, the tests under the `tests/[module-name]/unit` directory, MUST have the `unit` build tag.
-- ALWAYS, the tests under the `tests/[module-name]/integration` directory, MUST have the `integration` build tag.
-- ALWAYS, the tests that aren't applying, or just doing static analysis (like terraform validate, or terraform fmt) MUST have the `readonly` build tag.

 ### Rule: Test Targets